 And because you feel good, your mind no longer deems working on your goal necessary.
 After all, happiness was what you were after in the first place, right?
 And you feel plenty happy now, right?
 So why do more work than you have to?

 In reality though, you haven’t done anything of value.
 You’re just experiencing inflated happiness without doing any of the work.
 And that’s not going to help you finish your crunches.

-*Note: If you are ready to (finally) achieve your goals, enroll in my goal success program here.
+*Note: If you are ready to (finally) achieve your goals, enroll in my goal success course here.

 If you must share, do this